IMG Counselor

 Our Mission

-We intend to help IMGs get their desired medical residency positions while spending less on application fees.
-Our AI-powered platform provides personalized guidance, helping you make informed decisions about where to apply and how to maximize your chances of success.
+We aim to simplify the residency application process for IMGs, helping you secure your desired medical residency positions while minimizing application costs.
+Our AI-powered platform delivers personalized guidance, enabling informed decisions to maximize your chances of success.

 What We Offer

-Smart Application Strategy: Get personalized recommendations on which programs to apply to based on your profile
+Smart Application Strategy: Personalized recommendations on residency programs tailored to your unique profile.

-Cost Optimization: Reduce unnecessary application fees by targeting the right programs
+Cost Optimization: Save on application fees by targeting programs with the highest match potential.

-Real-time Guidance: 24/7 AI assistant to answer your IMG-related questions
+Real-time Guidance: 24/7 AI-powered assistant to answer your IMG-related questions.

-Success Analytics: Data-driven insights to improve your application strategy
+Success Analytics: Data-driven insights to refine and strengthen your application strategy.

 Why Choose Us?